mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 `g_non_interventional` implements the generative logic with only numeric variables for simplicity.
 If you prefer thinking about categorical variables, for example “1: Loan application approved ; 0: Loan application not approved”, you can assume variables like `race`and `y` to be described in the log-odds space, then we could apply an inverse logit transform to describe them as probabilities.

-Next, we train an ML model and generate 300 obervations from this DGP to apply kernelSHAP and plot the distribution of shapley values for all 3 variables `income`, `race` and `favourite_show`.
+Next, we train an ML model and generate 300 obervations from this DGP to apply KernelSHAP and plot the distribution of shapley values for all 3 variables `income`, `race` and `favourite_show`.

 Shapley value distributions span the same range for all three variables, meaning that `favourite_show` gets attributions often as large as the other two variables although it's not an input into the loan outcome.
 If we didn't know it, would we conclude that Netflix preferences partially determine an applicant's access to credit?
 Thinking beyond this exammple, Shapley values of non-interventional variables can be different than zero, which can lead analysts to the wrong conclusions.